We say good-bye to Clay's "Crow"

 I suppose Crow was an embarrassment to most folks in Clay.
 He did a lot of embarrassing things.

-However, it was with compassion I have listened to his words, for "But for the grace of God, go I."
+However, it was with compassion I have listened to his words as a recovering alcoholic - "But for the grace of God, go I."